 At the presentation ceremony following the games, skips from all competing sides paid tribute to the sportsmanship of their opponents, the fair play of all involved, the quality of bowls played and the superb condition of the greens and professional hosting of Northmead BC.
 Zone 10 would also like to commend West Pennant Hills BC and Wentworthville Leagues club for their work in the hosting of the Sectional Play of the Reserve Fours.

-State Fours Sectional Play concluded last weekend at Northmead BC, with Merrylands continuing their 2015 domination of Zone Championships, winning three of the four sections.
-Taking full advantage of a draw that saw the majority of their six teams drawn in different sections, the Merrylands sides led by – long time Zone representative Zelko Trbarra, Zone 10 newcomer Sean Thompson and the 2015 Zone & State Championship winning team captained by Neil Burkett, all dominated their opposition to qualify for this weekends finals.
-The lone club left to challenge Merrylands for the first Zone Championship title of 2016 is the Wenty Leagues team skipped by Craig Maythers who, after a slow start coming from behind to win their first game, have made a steady progression to Saturday’s finals.
+State Fours Sectional Play concluded at Northmead BC, with Merrylands continuing their 2015 domination of Zone Championships, winning three of the four sections.
+Taking full advantage of a draw that saw the majority of their six teams drawn in different sections, the Merrylands sides led by long-time Zone representative Zelko Trbarra, Zone 10 newcomer Sean Thompson, and the 2015 Zone & State Championship winning team captained by Neil Burkett, all dominated their opposition to qualify for this weekends finals.
+The lone club left to challenge Merrylands for the first Zone Championship title of 2016 was the Wenty Leagues team skipped by Craig Maythers who, after a slow start coming from behind to win their first game, made a steady progression to Saturday’s finals.
 Semi-Final action begins at 8.40am, with the Final scheduled to start at 12.40pm, all at the Northmead BC.
-Live updates will be made available throughout the day on this page, Zone 10 App, and Zone 10 Facebook page.

 In Section 2 of the Zone 10 Reserve Fours Championships, the Toongabbie side skipped by 2015 President Reserve Singles Runner-up Michael Moseley, proved too strong for their opposition in a final played in oppressive conditions, winning the section and qualifying for this weekends Final.
-Section 1 also meet with some extremely warm weather and was forced to call a halt to the Sectional Final, which has been re-scheduled for Saturday morning at 8.40am at Northmead BC.
+Section 1 also meet with some extremely warm weather and was forced to call a halt to the Sectional Final, which was rescheduled for Saturday morning at 8.40am at Northmead BC.
 The Pennant Hills side has a handy 6 – 1 lead over Northmead after 3 ends, the winner to face off against Toongabbie in the afternoon’s Finals also at Northmead BC.
-Live updates of the Zone Reserve Fours Finals will be made available throughout the day on this page, Zone 10 App, and Zone 10 Facebook page.